The-Login/DNS-Analyzer/README.md

 4. ...
 5. Profit

+Advanced usage and more can be found [here](https://r.sec-consult.com/dnsburp).

 ## Bug Bounty Tips
 Should you be looking for DNS vulnerabilities in bug bounty domains?
 **YES!** However, only report a DNS vulnerability if: